OursBlanc42/hangman-js/README.md

 ## Todo / Ideas
 - Add difficulty selection (easy / medium / hard)
-- Show the answer when the game is over
 - Make the UI mobile responsive
 - Option to add custom words with persistence
 - Add language switch (English / French / others)